cert-manager/website/content/en/docs/tutorials/acme/ingress.md

 The options on this curl command will provide verbose output, following any redirects, show the TLS headers in the output,  and not error on insecure certificates.
-With nginx-ingress-controller, the service will be available with a TLS certificate, but it will be using a self-signed certificate provided as a default from the nginx-ingress-controller.
+With `nginx-ingress-controller`, the service will be available with a TLS certificate, but it will be using a self-signed certificate provided as a default from the `nginx-ingress-controller`.
 Browsers will show a warning that this is an invalid certificate.
 This is expected and normal, as we have not yet used cert-manager to get a fully trusted certificate for our site.

 > *Warning*: It is critical to make sure that your ingress is available and
 > responding correctly on the internet.
-This quickstart example uses Let's
+This quick-start example uses Let's
 > Encrypt to provide the certificates, which expects and validates both that the
 > service is available and that during the process of issuing a certificate uses
 > that validation as proof that the request for the domain belongs to someone